psyclaudeZ/tmux-botdomo/README.md

 ## Usage

-1. Select code in vim (visual mode)
+1. Select code in vim/Neovim.
-2. Press your configured keybinding)
+2. Press your configured keybinding.
-3. Selected conetext is sent to the detected AI assistant in your tmux session
+3. Selected conetext is sent to the detected AI assistant in your tmux session, based on the working directories.

-The daemon automatically detects which AI assistant (Claude Code, Gemini, or Codex) is running in your tmux panes based on the working directory and sends the context to the appropriate pane.

 ## Commands